ryx/elasticwatch/README.md

 }
 ```

+#### ConsoleReporter
+The ConsoleReporter is just meant for demonstration purpose and simply logs a message to the console and has no configuration options.

 ### Custom reporters
 You can create custom reporters by creating a new class that extends the `Reporter` class (see [ConsoleReporter](src/reporters/console.coffee) for an example).

 ## TODO
 - roadmap to *v0.1*:
-  - use dynamic configuration for validator so we can have multiple validator types (similar to reporter approach)
+  - dynamization of Validator: use dynamic configuration for validator so we can have multiple validator types (similar to reporter approach)
   - fix App tests
   - improve tests for app-level error cases (404, ES timeout, Unhandled)
   - jobs -> examples